Have you found an injured or sick

 IMMEDIATELY Call 843.971.7474 extension #1 for assistance.

 The Avian Medical Clinic operates 365 days a year and receives numerous calls about injured birds in need of help each day.
-Calls are monitor and answered from 9am to 9pm Monday through Friday and 9am to 5pm Saturday and Sunday.
+Calls are monitored and answered from 9am to 9pm Monday through Friday and 9am to 5pm Saturday and Sunday.
+If you have found an injured bird, please read the instructions below to Report an injured bird and how to safely assist the bird until it can be transported to the clinic.

-The Clinic currently admits an average between 800-1000 patients each year, representing a variety of birds of prey and shorebird species with injuries ranging from minor to critical.
+The Avian Medical Clinic currently admits between 800-1000 patients each year, representing a variety of birds of prey and shorebird species with injuries ranging from minor to critical.

 Are you concerned about the health or safety of a wild bird of prey or shorebird?